Tracker · The Money

 Undisclosed

-501(c)(4) nonprofit.
+501(c)(4) nonprofit, now with its own FEC filing (C00922815).
 Plans to use a scorecard assessing how supportive lawmakers are of President Trump's AI agenda to determine who to support and oppose.
 Spending not yet disclosed.

 Backers